 The Location of the Bathroom

 If you have any routing constraints, like an electrical line or water pipe that runs through the bathroom walls, talk to your contractor about moving the location of your bathroom.
 You can hire an electrician or plumber to move these things if needed.
+An electrician could even help you get the lighting installation & repair done, while a plumber could look at any additional bathroom accessories that you might need fitted!
+It is all about utilizing the resources to the best capacity possible.

 Size of the Bathroom